6 points, SCA Band 2, 0.125 EFTSL

 Refer to the specific census and withdrawal dates for the semester(s) in which this unit is offered.

-This unit develop students' understanding of contemporary topics in traffic flow theory and their applications.
+This unit develops students' understanding of contemporary topics in traffic flow theory and their applications.
 The unit introduces fundamental traffic variables and relationships and examines how they are used to represent both microscopic and macroscopic traffic flow conditions.
 Analytic techniques appropriate to the design and operation of traffic systems are considered for both interrupted and uninterrupted flow situations.

 On successful completion of this unit, students should be able to: